OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-webcomponent.md

 docker run -p 4443:4443 --rm -e OPENVIDU_SECRET=MY_SECRET openvidu/openvidu-server-kms:2.21.0
 ```

 5) Go to _[`http://localhost:8080`](http://localhost:8080){:target="_blank"}_ to test the app once the server is running.
-The first time you use the docker container, an alert message will suggest you accept the self-signed certificate of _openvidu-server_ when you first try to join a video-call.
+The first time you use the docker container, an alert message will suggest you accept the self-signed certificate of _openvidu-server_ when you first try to join a session.

 <div class="row no-margin row-gallery">